synmetrix/synmetrix/README.md

 It will take about 2-5 minutes to install all dependencies, wait until `MLCraft Stack is ready` message.
 Read logs by `docker-compose logs -f` to understand if it's finished.

-### Step 3: Try out MLCraft
+### Step 3: Explore MLCraft

-MLCraft itself will be available on `http://localhost/`
+* You can access MLCraft at [http://localhost/](http://localhost/)

-GraphQL endpoint will be `http://localhost/v1/graphql`
+* The GraphQL endpoint is located at [http://localhost/v1/graphql](http://localhost/v1/graphql)

-Admin Console (Hasura Console) will be available on `http://localhost/console`
+* The Admin Console (Hasura Console) can be found at [http://localhost/console](http://localhost/console)

+* The Cube Swagger API can be found at [http://localhost:4000/docs](http://localhost:4000/docs)

-NOTE: check out `HASURA_GRAPHQL_ADMIN_SECRET` in the `docker-compose` file.
-You'll need it to enter the Admin Console.
+IMPORTANT: Remember to look at HASURA_GRAPHQL_ADMIN_SECRET in the docker-compose file.
+This is required to access the Admin Console.

 ## Documentation